zf3/volumio_touch_display_lite/README.md

 ./build_release.sh

 # If successful, build/flutter_assets will contain artifacts, including app.so
+# The plugin will be at build/touch_display_lite.zip
 ```

 Assuming [Volumio 3](https://volumio.lpages.co/volumio-3/) is already installed on Pi, follow instructions on [flutter-pi page](https://github.com/ardera/flutter-pi) to install flutter-pi, the Flutter runtime for Pi.
 Compilation should only take a few minutes.

-Now you can finally get the app onto Pi, and run it,
+Now you can get the app onto Pi, and run it to see if it works,
 ```
 rsync -av build/flutter_assets/* volumio@volumio.local:digiplayer/
 ssh volumio@volumio.local
-flutter-pi --release digiplayer
+flutter-pi --release touch_display_lite
 ```

-You should see DigiPlayer as shown at the beginning of this README.
+You should see Touch Display Lite as shown at the beginning of this README.

-Optionally you can add it to /etc/rc.local to run every time Pi starts up.
+To actually install the plugin into Volumio, use `build/touch_display_lite.zip`
 ```
-sleep 5
-/sbin/runuser -l root -c '/usr/local/bin/flutter-pi --release /home/volumio/digiplayer' > /home/volumio/log &
+mkdir touch_display_lite
+miniunzip touch_display_lite.zip -d touch_display_lite
+cd touch_display_lite
+volumio plugin install
 ```

-See [tweaks.md](doc/tweaks.md) for more adjustments I found useful.
+Then go to Volumio web interface, and go to `Plugins->Installed` to launch Touch Display Lite.

 ## Why Volumio?